pambrose/JmxAgent/README.md

 JmxAgent
 ========

-Attaching an agent on server launch
+Attaching an non-stoppable agent on server launch
 --------

-To start test server:
+Start a test server:
 (The -Djava.rmi.server.hostname option is needed only with NAT)
     java -cp ./JmxAgent.jar \
         -javaagent:./JmxAgent.jar \